-I want to cruise Inland Waterways of Europe – do I need a skippers’ licence?
+I want to cruise the canals and rivers of Europe – do I need a skippers’ boat licence?

 We are asked this question so often we thought it would be useful to include a page on here to help everyone.

 The simple answer is YES; what type of licence and how you achieve it may vary depending on which country you wish to cruise.
 As a UK registered RYA training centre operating in France we have focussed on these two countries.

 - UK cruising only1 – pleasure bargees/boaters are exempt from needing a skipper licence in UK waters, but on the grounds of safety and enjoyment we wouldn’t recommend that.

 - Cruising in France2 – all boat owners are required by law to have a skipper licence if the engine power is 4.5kwh and over (6bhp), only hire boats are exempt.

 Will I need the French Permis Plaisance option Eaux Intérieures and L'Extension Grande Plaisance (EGP)?

 The answer will depend on the size of your boat, the country of registration and where you wish to cruise.
 Again, you will need to check with the respective country's boat licencing authority for clarification and this link to the French government boat licencing authority is a good starting point for you.

 1UK Shipping Regulations 2015, Shipping Regulations 2015, Part 4, Pleasure Vessel exemption